 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 At this exchange, there is only an order box.
 This makes it easily understandable for new crypto investors, while it might lack some features that more experienced traders look for.
 The below is a picture of the purchase interface on the landing page at Paybis:

 Paybis Trading fees

 The trading fees at Paybis is different from the fee models at most other cryptocurrency exchanges.
 This is because there are different fees for each different payment method or deposit method you utilize.
-All the rates can be found here: https://paybis.com/rates/
+The relevant rates are set out in the below picture:

 Paybis Withdrawal fees

 We have not been able to find Paybis’s withdrawal fees.
 This is potentially a risk for you as an investor.
 However, presumably there are no withdrawal fees due to the way Paybis operates (but they are included in the main trading fee).
 In any event, we urge you to make your own analysis of the withdrawal fees at Paybis before depositing any funds there and before concluding that it is the best cryptocurrency exchange site for you.